eliraybon/animepi-node/README.md

 Anime.find({ studio: 'madhouse', year: 2011, order: 'title', desc: true })
 ```

-The find method returns to us a JavaScript object with several values, including the number of results, the previous and next page, and the actual results of the search.
+The find method returns a JavaScript object with several values, including the number of results, the previous and next page, and the actual results of the search.
 If you wanted to get straight to the results and print them to the console, you could do something like this:

 ```js
 Anime.find({ studio: 'madhouse' })